-The U. S. Coast Guard has interpreted loitering in the pilot boarding area as follows:
+The U. S. Coast Guard has interpreted loitering in the pilot boarding area:

-Vessels fishing in these areas are 'loitering' within the meaning of the regulation.
-Fishing vessels wishing to use the areas in the vicinity of the Gates seaward of the breakwater should fish outside of the pilot boarding areas, and under no circumstances loiter in the Gates.
-(See, Coast Guard LNTM 42-86).
+"Fishermen in these areas are 'loitering' within the meaning of the regulation.
+Fishing vessels wishing to use the areas in the vicinity of the Gates seaward of the breakwater should fish outside of the regulated area, and under no circumstances loiter in the Gates."
+(Coast Guard LNTM 42-86).

 In a continuing effort to minimize the risk of marine casualties, the Committee has developed Standards of Care (safe operating practices) for the LA/LB port area and seaward approaches outside the breakwater, including the Traffic Separation Scheme (TSS) and Traffic Lanes.
-It is recommended that operators of small craft follow these Standards of Care.
+Operators of pleasure vessels, commercial fishing vessels and sportfishing boats are encouraged to follow these Standards of Care in order to safely operate their craft in and around the port.

 Small craft, 1,100' supertankers and fast containerships, tugs with barges in tow, high speed ferries, and other commercial vessels share the Los Angeles and Long Beach (LA/LB) waterways and seaward approaches.
-Besides operating in a congested environment, these vessels at times encounter restricted visibility (e.g., fog) that, if not addressed adequately, can increase navigation difficulty, and elevate collision risk.
-Small craft operators should be aware that large vessels cannot stop or alter course quickly and, therefore, may have difficulty avoiding a collision with smaller, more maneuverable vessels.
-Crews of larger commercial vessels also have difficulty seeing smaller vessels because containers carried on deck often create blind spots that may extend more than 1/2 mile ahead.
+Besides operating in a congested environment, these vessels at times encounter restricted visibility, conditions that, if not addressed adequately, can increase navigation difficulty and elevate collision risk.
+Small craft operators should be aware of the fact that large vessels cannot stop or alter course quickly and, therefore, may have difficulty avoiding a collision with smaller, more maneuverable vessels.
+Crews of larger vessels also have difficulty seeing smaller vessels because containers carried on deck often create blind spots that may extend more than 1/2 mile ahead.